-Mountain Project's determination of some of the classic, most popular, highest rated routes for Carcass Crag:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Carcass Crag:

 Featured Route For Carcass Crag

 Who's Your Daddy 5.12c 7b+ 27 IX- 27 E6 6b Vermont